Toggle: English / Spanish

 Treatment to reverse nerve damage is most often not possible.
 As a result, treatment and self-care are focused on managing your symptoms and preventing further problems.

-Fludrocortisone or similar medications to help your body retain salt and fluid
+- Fludrocortisone or similar medicines to help your body retain salt and fluid

 The following may help your intestines and stomach work better: